BIGJRA/BIGJRA.github.io/rejuv.md

 specializes in Poison, so the Grass-type starters may be difficult to use at first.
 Choose whatever you want though!

-You can quick save with ‘D’ in front of the Pokémon you choose and use ‘F12’ to soft reset for natures, IV’s, shininess, and abilities.
-All Pokémon in this game have a chance at hidden abilities and the shiny rate is increased to a little over 1/100.
+You can quick save with ‘D’ in front of the Pokemon you choose and use ‘F12’ to soft reset for natures, IV’s, shininess, and abilities.
+All Pokemon in this game have a chance at hidden abilities and the shiny rate is increased to a little over 1/100.

 Anyways, once you’ve picked your starter, head west for a battle with